dxuk/UKOfficeHours/README.md

 Home for the source code of the DX UK Office Hours Booking Site
 ---------------------------------------------------------------

-Deploys a multi-site app architecture in a resource group, with table storage, a web front end in app service and a functions middle tier
+This is a working app, but is also intended to act as a clear sample of how to integrate and deploy a multi-site Azure App Service architecture in a resource group, with table storage used as a back-end nosql database, a web front end in app service and an Azure Functions middle tier.

+Azure Active Directory and Azure App Service EasyAuth are used with ADAL.js to take care of OpenID Connect and OAuth Authentication and token handling.

-The service is simply a simple example booking system, written as a Knockout / Bootstrap SPA The front end is pure HTML5/js, using knockout for data binding, moment.js for date handling and bootstrap for UI styling.
+The service is simply an simple example booking system, written as a Knockout / Bootstrap SPA

+The front end is pure HTML5/js, using knockout for data binding, moment.js for date handling and bootstrap for UI styling.
 It uses Azure Functions for it's API / Middle Tier and is deployed via the KUDU Zip API to Azure app service Azure Table Storage is used on the back end for data nosql storage.